sakoh/wordpress-test/README.md

 All content must be editable in Wordpress.

 - home page
-    - global menu which collapses below 768px wide.
-Pages in menu can be empty, except for title.
+    - global menu which collapses on screens narrower than 768px.
+Pages in the menu can be empty but for a title.
         - About
         - Products
         - Contact